ernie-bernie/Mood-of-the-Room/README.md

   Why I want to do this:

       I want to explore AI models, and I want to see how accurate I can make one of these models with detecting something which is usually limited to animals.
 This is my way to explore how code can be a way to do a task which is primarily done by humans.
 I have never looked into what classifies something as AI, so I think researching this project will teach me a lot, so I am excited.
+Also, understanding environments through data has applications in smart buildings, accessibility, and human-centered AI, so this can help me in the future.

   My goals for this project: